project-nig/node/README.md

   git clone https://github.com/project-nig/beta_node.git
 ```

-Rename the folder beta_node to nodeX where X corresponds to the number of the node (ex:1n then 2 and finally 3)
+Rename the folder beta_node to nodeX where X corresponds to the number of the node (ex: 1 then 2 and finally 3)

 ```bash
   MOVE beta_node nodeX